-The Irish Hot Air Ballooning Championship is usually referred to as 'The Irish Meet'.
+The Irish Hot Air Ballooning Championships is usually referred to as 'The Irish Meet'.
 It is the longest running National ballooning event in the world.
 The first event was held in 1971 at Newcastle House in Ballymahon, Co Longford and was attended by a handful of balloons.
 The event now attracts up 40 balloons and has been held in Boyle, Co.
 Roscommon; Kilkenny; Waterford; Athlone; Trim, Co.
 Meath; Kells, Co.
 Meath; Killenkere, Co.
-Cavan and Drumshambo, Co.
-Leitrim.
+Cavan; Drumshambo, Co.
+Leitrim and Birr, Co.
+Offaly.

-Balloonists from UK, USA, France, Holland, Belgium, Chile and Ireland are regular attendees to the event which is an invitation only event.
+Balloonists from UK, USA, France, Holland, Belgium, Chile, Germany and Ireland are regular attendees to the event (which is by invitation only).
 The event, the biggest of its kind in Ireland, is a huge spectacle with these huge ancient aircraft flying totally dependent on the wind for direction.

 During the week, a number of light-hearted competitions will take place to challenge the skill of the participating pilots.
 Here is a sample of those that could take place: